 🥜 Nut shells.
 Add nut shells to your potting mix to mimic mulch, which helps with moisture retention and adds aeration to heavy soils.

 🥗 Veggie cooking water.
 Allow water to cool, and use on watering day to stimulate natural nutrient absorption

 Being conscious about waste reduction is a simple way to help our Earth, so we hope you put these tips to use and pass them along.
 If everyone loved the planet as much as they love their plants (and food), we could all live in a healthier world.
 Curious if a food scrap not listed can be put to use?
-Send a text to our Plant Doctor Hotline at (646)430-8699 and we'll let you know.
+Send an email to us at firstname.lastname@example.org and we'll let you know.